mbzuai-oryx/Agent-X/README.md

  <img src="data_teasor.png" width="800"/>
 </div>

-The comparison of GTA queries with AI-generated queries is shown in the table below.
+The comparison of Agent-Xqueries with AI-generated queries is shown in the table below.
 The steps and tool types for queries in ToolBench and m\&m's are explicitly stated, as marked in red and blue.
 The queries in APIBench are simple, only containing one step.
 Our GTA's queries are both step-implicit and tool-implicit.
 <div align="center">
  <img src="table_comparison.png" width="800"/>
 </div>